Wasaga Beach: Reconstruction of Beach Drive

 Construction also began in 2025 to reconstruct Beach Drive by raising the road 5 feet (1.5 metres) above the beach level to avoid flooding issues during periods of high water levels, with the last time this having occurred being between 2020 and 2022, when it was closed and covered in sand as a result of this (and by beachgoers ignoring physical-distancing protocols on the narrowed beach during the COVID-19 pandemic).
+The construction is still ongoing into the summer of 2026.